 A therapist might be the best solution.
-Professional treatment will show them what is normal and what is abusive behavior and teach them how to communicate with the people they love and care.
+Professional treatment will show them what is normal and what is abusive behavior and teach them how to communicate with the people they love and care for.

 How to respond to verbal abuse

-If nothing works and all your attempts to work things out fail, think about leaving before it’s too late.
+If nothing works and all your attempts to work things out fail, think about leaving the verbally abusive person before it’s too late.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.